baggariSiva/tina/README.md

 For each pipeline deployed on elestio will create a cname for it. but if you want your custom domain then you can configure it inside the target details.

-After it is deployed you can go to these links and start developing
+After Pipeline is deployed you can able to view the app by visiting the pipeline domain.

-- /docs/ : browse the website
-- /admin : connect to Tina Cloud and go in edit mode
-- /exit-admin : log out of Tina Cloud

--   Visit the [documentation](https://tina.io/docs/) to learn about Tina.